 For years clients have asked me how I got into the business, which was in 1973.
 I taught high school chemistry, biology, and physics in two top private schools uptown.
 Inspired by an Educational Psychology course at Columbia Teachers’ College that included studying the Swiss psychologist Jean Piaget, I conducted workshops with teachers during the summer on how elementary school teachers could engage students more with simple classroom science materials.
 Piaget studied the evolution of logical thinking in children.
 Asking questions about science materials tests the level at which a child can reason.
 The important thing is not to stress right answers but to engage students in questios and hypotheses.
 Which will win the race, a large ball or a small ball?
 Why?
 Piaget asked children which vessel held more water, the tall cylendar or the short beaker.
 The answer was they hold the same, but it didn't appear that way.
 Piaget called this understanding Conservation of Volume.
 At a certain age the child can understand.
 Until then the taller vessel holds more.
 No right answers, just fun discussing.
 Surprise when the water from the tall cylindar is poured into the short beaker.
 Has a lot to do with how to ask questions, how to listen, and how to sustain an dialogue and engagement.
 I founded a Teachers’ Center that featured these workshops as well as ones on the New Math.
-The New Math has to do with using colored sticks of various sizes, Cuisenaire Rods, to represent numbers.
+The New Math at that time had to do with using colored sticks of various sizes, Cuisenaire Rods, to represent numbers.
 The workshops needed a Center.